Is Sam Asghari Threatening to Release Embarrassing Info About Britney Spears Over Their Prenup?

 Here’s hoping Spears is able to ride off into the sunset with all of her dignity—and dollars—intact.

-- Reality television’s Norma Rae (Bethenny Frankel) told Rachel “Raquel” Leviss that Leviss probably made less than the interns who worked on Vanderpump Rules.
+- Reality television’s Norma Rae (Bethenny Frankel) told Rachel “Raquel” Leviss that Leviss probably made less than the interns who work for her.
 Per Lisa Vanderpump, however, Leviss took home a whopping $361K last season...
 [TMZ]

 - Katy Perry and Orlando Bloom are now vacationing with Jeff Bezos and Lauren Sanchez—such is the path of a couple allegedly trying to take the home of a dying veteran.
 [Just Jared]